fletchjp/MERG-Arduino-OpenLCB/Examples/OlcbBasicNode_NoCAN/README.md

 # OlcbBasicNode Sketch

 This sketch demonstrates most of the functionality of this library.
+Changed to work with no CAN connection.

 * It implements 2 inputs and 2 outputs
 * It uses ButtonLED library to implement an input and output on one pin